Why Erect a Statue

 On April 1, 2001, Thomas Jay Warren was selected to create the statue of Sojourner Truth.
 Warren was born in Mississippi in 1958, and studied sculpture as a Presidential scholar at Mississippi College, graduating with special distinction in 1979.
 He has received many commissions and awards.

 Honoring Truth: The Sojourner Statue Story, edited by Peter Ives, tells the story of the 10-year community effort to erect the statue.
-The book is available for purchase from Collective Copies; all proceeds will support the committee’s continuing efforts to honor Truth’s legacy.
+The book is available for purchase from Levellers Press; all proceeds will support the committee’s continuing efforts to honor Truth’s legacy.